North Dakota Paycheck Calculator 2026 — 2.5% Top Rate +2-state reciprocity

 The most common questions we get about this calculator — each answer is kept under 60 words so you can scan.

-• What's the effective tax rate in North Dakota at $100,000 single filer in 2026?
+What's the effective tax rate in North Dakota on a $100K single salary in 2026?

 North Dakota partially exempts Social Security: filers below certain income thresholds pay no ND tax on SS benefits.
 Above thresholds, the small 1.95-2.5% rates apply.
 Combined with the 0% bottom bracket extending to ~$45K of taxable income, ND is effectively retirement-friendly for moderate-income retirees with substantial SS income.